strategicdata/pmhc-mds-spec/doc/include/definitions.rst

   :206: Other affective disorder
   :301: Alcohol harmful use
   :302: Alcohol dependence
-  :303: Drug harmful use/abuse
+  :303: Other drug harmful use
-  :304: Drug dependence
+  :304: Other drug dependence
   :305: Other substance use disorder
   :401: Schizophrenia
   :402: Schizoaffective disorder